vjhbtigoyal/angular2-adal/README.md

 # ng2-adal

+This branch is for Angular2.
+NPM package is still on Angular 2 and I will be publishing angular 4 package soon.
+Master branch of this repo is now :angular 4" compatible.
+Thanks to @Cyberdada.

 To do authentication against Microsoft Windows Azure AD, using the Microsoft ADAL library underneath.
 Note this library is extracted from the <b>adal-angular</b> package.

 This also provide AuthHttp class, which actually gets token in background for external webapis.